rylatorr/meraki-ise/README.md

 This table should be re-generated when VLAN/addressing/site changes are made.
 It may be a good idea to schedule a cron job to automatically execute this periodically (eg. daily or weekly).

+A sample with the required headings can be found in `config/networks.sample.csv`.

 ## Running the code

 The easiest way to run this application is using Docker.
 Alternatively the code can be run directly using Python.

-But before you can run the code you will have to edit the configuration file named `config.yaml` in the `config` subfolder and ensure that you have all required certificates and keys in place.

-Furthermore, in this implementation of the mapper a CSV files that contains the Meraki network IDs and their corresponding IP subnets is required as well.
-A sample with the required headings can be found in `config/networks.sample.csv`.

 ### Docker